openstack/ironic-lib/TESTING.rst

   $ tox -e <env> -- --tests path.to.module:Class.test
 so for example, *run the list test in Glance*::

-  $ tox -e py27 -- --tests glance.tests.unit.test_auth.py:TestImageRepoProxy.test_list
+  $ tox -e py36 -- --tests glance.tests.unit.test_auth.py:TestImageRepoProxy.test_list

 Need More Info?
 ---------------

 More information about testr: https://wiki.openstack.org/wiki/Testr

+More information about tox: https://tox.readthedocs.io/en/latest/

 More information about nose: https://nose.readthedocs.org/en/latest/

 More information about testing OpenStack code can be found here: https://wiki.openstack.org/wiki/Testing